 - Clothing: Why are Zara and The North Face in the top quartile while H&M and Patagonia in the bottom quartile?

 - Appliances: Why is KitchenAid a top ten innovation brand?
 Why are most of the rest in the bottom half of the innovativeness ratings?

 - Personal Assistant: Why is Alexa well above Siri on innovativeness while Cortana and Bixby are significantly lower ranked?

 - Hotels: Why are Marriott and Hilton high on innovativeness and substantially above Holiday Inn, Hyatt, and Westin?

 - Technology: Why are some technology brands like Twitter, LinkedIn and IBM Watson relatively low on innovativeness?

 What emerges from such an exercise are some aha insights and some mysteries that can end up being the most instructive of all.

-The goal of the BRI is not only to identify which brands are most relevant, but why.
-Brand innovation is just one of the contributors to relevance that we concluded from the 2018 BRI; the four characteristics that make up relentlessly relevant brands are customer obsessed, ruthlessly pragmatic, distinctively inspired, and pervasively innovative.
+The goal of the BRI is not only to identify which brands are most relevant but why.
+Brand innovation is just one of the contributors to relevance that we concluded from the 2018 BRI; the four characteristics that make up relentlessly relevant brands are customer-obsessed, ruthlessly pragmatic, distinctively inspired, and pervasively innovative.
 For each, we dug into why one brand is relevant to consumers and another not.
-The result are actionable strategies businesses can implement and use to grow and gain relevance in the future.
+The result is actionable strategies businesses can implement and use to grow and gain relevance in the future.